-Year 10 Component one: Personal portfolio
+Component one: Coursework

-Pupils create a portfolio of project based work which demonstrates a knowledge and understanding of art and design and displays their practice of artistic skills; experimenting with media and exploring techniques, learning how to critically analyse artists' work and how to document ideas and intentions in sketchbooks.
+Pupils create a portfolio of work which demonstrates a knowledge and understanding of art and design; displaying their practice of artistic skills.
+Students will experiment with media and explore techniques, learning how to critically analyse and interpret artists' work and how to document ideas and intentions in sketchbooks.